 During the COVID-19 Pandemic, Director Gates was appointed by Mayor Bowser to serve on the Washington, DC, ReOpenDC Advisory Group, a task force of eleven committees established by the Mayor, to develop and deliver recommendations to reopen DC safely and sustainably.
 Gates Co-chaired the Faith, Arts, Culture, Entertainment, Sports and Hotels (FACES-H) Committee.
 The Advisory Group, in line with Mayor Bowser’s vision, collaborated with the DC Department of Health, national public health experts and worked with District residents, community groups, business leaders and civic leaders to formulate their recommendations anchored on DC Core values of Health, Opportunity, Prosperity and Equity (HOPE).

 Gates also made history as the first African American General Manager of the iconic Warner Theatre, located in the heart of the nation’s capital.
 Her extensive experience includes work with former President of the United States Barack Obama and First Lady Michelle Obama.

 Gates received a Bachelor’s Degree in Communications and a Master of Arts Administration Degree with a Special Concentration in Sports Management, graduating Summa Cum Laude from the University of New Orleans.
-Gates serves as a Board Member of the New Orleans Theatre Association and Negro League Hall of Fame.
-She is also a charter member of the Upsilon Chi Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.
-Gates currently serves as a Governor of the Recording Academy, Washington DC chapter (The GRAMMYs).
+Gates serves on the Board of Directors for The University of New Orleans Foundation, the Negro League Hall of Fame, and the New Orleans Theatre Association.
+She is a lifetime member of Alpha Kappa Alpha Sorority, Incorporated, and a charter member of its Upsilon Chi Omega Chapter.
+Gates is a member and former Governor of the Recording Academy, Washington DC chapter (The GRAMMYs).